robertangeles/prompts/write_essay.md

 - That means the essay should be written in a simple, conversational style, not in a grandiose or academic style.

 - Use the same style, vocabulary level, and sentence structure as Paul Graham.

+- Write a SEO description with a maximum of 160 characters.
+You will put this in the [SEO DESCRIPTION] Section.

+- Write a prompt for an AI Image Generator for this essay.
+You will put this in the [IMAGE DESCRIPTION] Section.

 # OUTPUT FORMAT